-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates

-PRIV ATE INSTITUTIONS

-Tuit tion: \$59,950 \$59,950

-PUBL IC INSTITUTIONS

-Tuit tion: In-district

-Tuit tion: In-state (out-of-district):

-Tuit tion: Out-of-state:

-Tuit tion: Non-resident alien \$59,950 \$59,950

-FOR A ALL INSTITUTIONS

-Red quired Fees

-Roo om and Board (on-campus): \$17,800 \$17,800

-Roo om Only (on-campus): \$10,100 \$10,100

-Boa ard Only (on-campus meal plan): \$7,700 \$7,700
+Comprehensive tuition and room and heard for (if your college connet

+G2 Number of credits per term a student can take for the stated full-time tuition.

+Minimum Maximum

+full-time fultion.

+Yes No

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-3 8 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? × G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+G4 Do tuition and fees vary by undergraduate instructional program?

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?